kql250520/ingress-gin-project/README.md

-# ingress-gin-project project for create delete get the ingress resources of kubernetes
+# ingress-gin-project project for create delete and get the ingress resources of kubernetes